gnolang/faucet-hub/README.md

 [TM2 Faucet repo](https://github.com/gnolang/faucet).

 ### Setting up reCaptcha
-To prevent spam and abuse of the service, each faucet on the Hub is required to come with a reCaptcha set up.
+To prevent spam and abuse of the faucets, and subsequently the Hub itself, each faucet on the Hub is required to come with a reCaptcha set up.

 To set up a reCaptcha keypair for your faucet, check out the [reCaptcha Developer guide](https://developers.google.com/recaptcha).
-You will be able to use the public key to add your faucet in the Hub configuration.
+Once the reCaptcha is set up for your faucet domain, you will be able to use the public key to add your faucet in the Hub configuration.

 ### Adding your faucet to the Hub
 After setting up your faucet and obtaining a reCaptcha keypair, adding your faucet